SupImDos/pydantic-argparse/docs/background.md

 necessary to explore and understand why you may want to use this package.

 ## Tenets
-The design goals of `pydantic-argparse` are summarised by these core tenets.
+The design goals of `pydantic-args` are summarised by these core tenets.

 #### Simple
-:  `pydantic-argparse` has a simple API and code-base.
+:  `pydantic-args` has a simple API and code-base.

 #### Opinionated
-:  `pydantic-argparse` is deliberately limited with *one way* of doing things.
+:  `pydantic-args` is deliberately limited with *one way* of doing things.

 #### Typed
-:  `pydantic-argparse` fully supports type-hinting and `mypy`.
+:  `pydantic-args` fully supports type-hinting and `mypy`.

 ## Rationale
-There are many benefits to using `pydantic-argparse` over a more traditional argument parsing package that uses a functional api.
+There are many benefits to using `pydantic-args` over a more traditional argument parsing package that uses a functional api.
 Some of the most valuable benefits are outlined below.